Red Barron Crabapple

 Malus 'Red Barron'

-Crabapple — Red Barron (Malus 'Red Barron') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–20 ft tall and 8–12 ft wide, and needs low to medium water.
+Red Barron Crabapple (Malus 'Red Barron') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–20 ft tall and 8–12 ft wide, needs low to medium water, and prefers full sun.
 Upright form.

 Photos